NEW REQUIREMENTS AS OF MAY 1, 2019

 So what happens if you have more than one pet?
 You’re not out of luck, as there are two options for importing multiple pets into China:

 The options above also depend on your destination city in China.
 If you have multiple pets, reach out to your PetRelocation Consultant to determine the best option for your family.
-(For reference, here's the story of two happy cats who moved to Shanghai with us last summer.)
+(For reference, here's the story of Boo and Connie, who moved with their family to Shanghai with us.)

 When you're ready to leave China, there is no pre-export quarantine for pets.
 This makes the process a little smoother, although it can still be tricky based on the city from which your pet is departing.